klapstoelpiloot/buttontoy/README.md

 are called with an Update() function in which they do their work, but do not block the application.
 The use of delay() is not allowed and everything is done through custom timers (read millis() and compare).

 The logic which decodes the analog button input is in Buttons.cpp.
-It first checks if the value of the most significant button
+It continuously reads the voltage on pin D21.
-(the one closest to the R-2R DAC output) is in the read value (with an acceptable range) and subtracts it if it was found.
-Then it continues with the next button until all buttons are checked.
+Each time, it first checks if the read value is higher than the value associated with the most significant button (the button which adds the highest voltage) and, if so, subtracts that button's value from the read value and continues with the next button.
+This way (if the R-2R DAC is designed correctly) you can detect any combination of buttons pressed together simultaneously.
+There is also some timing logic which takes care of debouncing and voltage (measurement) fluctuations.